norlandrhagen/CMAP/getting_started/getting_started.rst

 ^^^^^^^^^^^^

 The Simons Ocean Atlas is currently in development, but can be used in its present state.

-The two options for using the Ocean Atlas to visualize data are either through a GUI (Graphical User Interface) for Windows and Mac OSX or through a command line interface for Windows, Mac OSX or Linux.
+The two options for using the Ocean Atlas are either through a GUI (Graphical User Interface) for Windows and macOS or through a command line interface for Windows, macOS or Linux.

-Future developments of the Simons Ocean Atlas should be HTML browser based and operating system agnostic.
+Future developments of the Simons Ocean Atlas should be browser based and operating system agnostic.

 Windows
 ^^^^^^^

-**1. Install Anaconda Distribution**
+**Install Anaconda Distribution (Prefer Python 3+)**

 Anaconda_